Our infrastructure

 Proposed strategic edge deployment at BC's interior crossroads.
 Low-latency connectivity to Vancouver and the Pacific Northwest.

+A proposed 10MW facility scalable to 25MW.
 Semi-arid climate provides excellent free cooling year-round, ideal for edge AI and content delivery workloads.

 Low-latency connectivity to Vancouver metro